wechaty/wechaty/README.md

 # Deploy

-Use docker to deploy wechaty is highly recommended.
+Use Docker to deploy wechaty is highly recommended.

 ## Deploy with Docker